guilh00009/Samantha-architecture/README.md

 ## Samantha Architecture Components

 **The Samantha architecture is based on the GPT-3 paper with custom modifications for improved training stability and performance.**

-- **SamanthaAttention**: Multi-head attention with biases and proper scaling.
+All custom components are based on the official GPT-2 implementation and have been modified according to the GPT-3 paper.

-- **SamanthaMLP**: Feed-forward network with biases and GeLU activation.
+CustomGPT2Attention: GPT-3 attention mechanism with biases.

-- **SamanthaBlock**: Transformer block with pre-layer normalization for better gradient flow.
+CustomGPT2MLP: GPT-3 MLP with biases and standard GeLU.

-- **SamanthaModel**: Complete transformer model with embeddings and layer stacking.
+CustomGPT2Block: GPT-3 block with pre-layer normalization (can be switched back to GPT-2's post-layer normalization).

-- **SamanthaLMHeadModel**: Language model head for next-token prediction.
+CustomGPT2LMHeadModel: GPT-3 language model head with keyword arguments support.

 ## Contributing